jmmstat/ruggedMPI/README.md

 # ruggedMPI
-First attempt to flesh out this experimental repository.
+First attempt to add new code to this repository.
+This rrepresents
+2-3 months effort by me.